AISquaredInc/aisquared/README.md

 - Altered the `ReverseMLWorkflow` analytic
 - Added the `BarChartRendering`, `ContainerRendering`, `DashboardReplacementRendering`, `DoughnutChartRendering`, `HTMLTagRendering`, `LineChartRendering`, `PieChartRendering`, `SOSRendering`, and `TableRendering` rendering classes
 - Added the `QueryParameterHarvester` harvester class
+- Added the `limit` parameter to the TextHarvester class